Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Well-posedness and regularity results

-We now wish to bound the right-hand side of above displayed inequality by known data.
+We now wish to bound the right-hand side of \eqref{uttm} by known data.
 Multiply the equations \eqref{um}, \eqref{thetam}, and \eqref{pm} by ${{\rm d}_m^k}''(t),{\eta_m^k}'(t)$ and ${{\rm l}_m^k}'(t)$, respectively.
 Sum up the resulting equations of the system for $k=1,2,\cdots, m$ and $t=0$, and utilize the definitions in \eqref{rep} to obtain

 where in the last step we have also used integration by parts and the fact that $u^m_{tt}(0) \in H^2_0(\Omega)$, $\theta^m_{t}(0) \in H^1_0(\Omega)$ and $p^m_{t}(0) \in H^1_0(\Omega)$.

 Next, we apply once more Cauchy--Schwarz and Young's inequalities together with some elementary manipulation, which gives the following bounds